-Below is a brief overview of some of the documents that may be contained in your offer of admission package:
+Below is a brief overview of some of the documents that may be contained in the offer of admission package:

 Offer of admission letter

-This letter is your official letter of admission and indicates:
+This letter is the official letter of admission and indicates:

 - the program to which you are admitted;